eoghanfurlong/MVCinjQueryMobile/README.md

 This css file then needs to be referenced, so add the following to the top of the home.html file:

 `<link rel="stylesheet" type="text/css" href="./css/home.css"/>`

+Checkout the v1 branch to see the completed code.